 Get a Free Lawyer Referral for your Car Accident

-If you or someone you love has been hurt in a car crash anywhere in the Tampa-St Petersburg-Lakeland area, please call My Price Lawyers at 1-800-475-7005 or email us today to be connected with an experienced and affordable accident injury lawyer.
+If you or someone you love has been hurt in a car crash anywhere in the Tampa-St Petersburg-Lakeland area, please call My Price Lawyers at (888) 473-6137 or contact us online to be connected with an experienced and affordable accident injury lawyer.
 The referral is free.
 The first attorney consultation is free.
 No fees unless you win!
 Contact us to learn more.
 We represent clients living in Brandon, Clearwater, Orlando, Sebring and all surrounding areas of Florida.